 Educator, media guru.

-Born at Edmonton, Alberta on 21 July 1911, he moved to Winnipeg in 1915.
-He attended Gladstone School, Earl Grey School and Kelvin Technical High School before enrolling in the University of Manitoba in 1928.
-He received a BA Honours in 1933 and an MA in 1934.
+Born at Edmonton, Alberta on 21 July 1911, son of Herbert Ernest McLuhan (1879-1966) and Elsie Naomi Hall (1889-1961), he moved with his family to Winnipeg in 1915.
+He attended Gladstone School, Earl Grey School, and Kelvin Technical High School before enrolling in the University of Manitoba in 1928 from which he received BA Honours (1933) and MA (1934) degrees.
 He then spent two years at Cambridge University (Trinity College) on an IODE fellowship.
 He was hired by the University of Wisconsin as a graduate asistant in 1936-1937, at which time he converted to Roman Catholicism.

-In 1937 he moved to St. Louis, Missouri to take up an appointment in English at Saint Louis University, a Jesuit institution.
-He taught the New Criticism and began doctoral work, receiving his doctorate from Cambridge in 1943 and producing the start of a long string of academic publications on literary subjects.
+In 1937, he moved to St. Louis, Missouri to take up an appointment in English at Saint Louis University, a Jesuit institution.
+He taught the New Criticism and began doctoral work, receiving a PhD degree from Cambridge in 1943 and producing the start of a long string of academic publications on literary subjects.
 While in St. Louis he struck up a friendship with the English polymath Wyndham Lewis, who was living in exile in North America.
-In 1944 he moved to Assumption College, Windsor, and in 1946 he joined St. Michael’s College at the University of Toronto.
+In 1944, he moved to Assumption College, Windsor, and in 1946 he joined St. Michael’s College at the University of Toronto.
 He remained at the University until his death.

-In 1967 he went to Fordham University to take up an endowed chair in humanities for a year.
+In 1967, he went to Fordham University to take up an endowed chair in humanities for a year.
 While there he was operated on for removal of a brain tumour.
 His later books include The Medium is the Message (1967), War and Peace in the Global Village (1968), Counterblast (1969), and Culture is Our Business (1970).
-A number of his later works were done in collaboration, such as From Cliché to Archetype (with Wilfred Watson).
+A number of his later works were done in collaboration, such as From Cliché to Archetype (with Wilfred Watson, 1970).
 He continued to expand upon his ideas in journalistic interviews.
-He enjoyed his fame, although he once said, “Temperamentally, I’m a stodgy conservative.
+He enjoyed his fame although he once said, “Temperamentally, I’m a stodgy conservative.
 If there are going to be McLuhanites, you can be sure that I’m not going to be one of them.”
+For his contributions to the understanding of the relationship between media and society, he received an honorary doctorate from the University of Manitoba (1967) and was inducted into the Order of Canada (1970).
+He was inducted posthumously into the Winnipeg Citizens Hall of Fame (2019).

 He died at Toronto, Ontario on 31 December 1980 following a stroke in September 1979.
 A selection of his correspondence, edited by Matie Molinaro, Corinne McLuhan, and William Toye, was published as Letters of Marshall McLuhan (1987).
 A biography written by W. Terrence Robinson was published in 1997, and another by Douglas Coupland was published in 2009.
 His papers are at Library and Archives Canada and a collection of articles that he wrote while a student at the University of Manitoba is online at the University of Manitoba Archives & Special Collections.
-In 2019, he was inducted into the Winnipeg Citizens Hall of Fame.
+He is commemorated by event space, Marshall McLuhan Hall, at the University of Manitoba.

 “Death of media sage McLuhan renews debate,” Winnipeg Free Press, 2 January 1981, page 14.